-The government came up with a proposal to build the Woodlands MRT line in 1990 when it announced its Woodlands MRT line construction plan.
-The proposal was to extend the existing North-South and East-West lines, thus connecting Choa Chu Kang in the West to Yishun in the North.
-Many changes were made to the original plan since it was proposed.
-The changes were made mainly to accommodate the URA's 1991 Concept Plan, which intended to make Woodlands a regional centre for northern Singapore.
-With the plan, the number of commuters in the Woodlands area were expected to increase.
-Therefore the government had to change the number of MRT stations it had originally planned to build in order to serve a bigger and growing estate.
+The government came up with the proposal to build the Woodlands MRT line in 1990 when it announced its Woodlands MRT line construction plan.
+The proposal called for the extension of the existing North-South and East-West lines to connect Choa Chu Kang in the west to Yishun in the north.
+Many changes were subsequently made to the original plan.
+These were mainly made to accommodate the 1991 Concept Plan by the Urban Redevelopment Authority, which aimed to make Woodlands a regional centre for northern Singapore.
+One of the changes was the number of MRT stations along the line.
+Due to the expected increase in the number of commuters in the Woodlands area, the government had to increase the number of MRT stations from four to the eventual six in order to serve a bigger and growing estate.
 The stations were also designed in a more user-friendly fashion.
-Most of the changes were made to the plan by 1992.
+Most of the changes were incorporated by 1992.4

-In the original plan, the line was supposed to be constructed with only four stations: Admiralty, Woodlands, Marsiling and Yew Tee; to serve commuters in the areas of Choa Chu Kang North, Woodlands West, Woodlands Central and Woodlands East.
-Two more stations were added to the plan later to cover Sembawang and Kadut Industrial Estate.
-Construction work was supposed to take place in two phases with four stations opening first and the remaining two (Sembawang and Kadut) opening later.
-However, the government and the Mass Rapid Transit Corporation (MRTC) later decided to construct and open the whole line at the same time rather than in phases.
-It was also decided that Kadut Station would be built at a later stage (depending on the development of housing plans in the area), since there was not much of an immediate need for an MRT station seen there.
+In the original plan, only four stations would be built for the Woodlands MRT line: Admiralty, Woodlands, Marsiling, and Yew Tee.
+These would service commuters in Choa Chu Kang North, Woodlands West, Woodlands Central and Woodlands East.5 Two more stations were later added to the plan to service commuters in Sembawang and Kadut Industrial Estate.6 Construction work was supposed to take place in two phases, with four stations opening first and the remaining two (Sembawang and Kadut) later.
+However, the government and Mass Rapid Transit Corporation (MRTC; now known as SMRT Corporation) subsequently made the decision to open Sembawang Station with those in the first phase.
+It was also decided that Kadut Station would be built at a later stage (depending on the development of housing plans in the area), as there was no immediate need for an MRT station there.
 Instead, a new station, Kranji, was added to the plan.
-The entire line was to be built above the ground and would measure a total of 16 km.
-The stations to be built were Yew Tee, Kranji, Marsiling, Woodlands, Admiralty and Sembawang, to serve the estates of Choa Chu Kang North, Kadut Industrial Estate, Woodlands West, Woodlands Central, Woodlands East and Sembawang.
+The entire line was to be built above ground and would measure a total of 16 km.
+The eventual stations built were Yew Tee, Kranji, Marsiling, Woodlands, Admiralty, and Sembawang.
+These serve the estates of Choa Chu Kang North, Kadut Industrial Estate, Woodlands West, Woodlands Central, Woodlands East, and Sembawang.7

-Nineteen new trains were purchased, each for S$13.6 million, and added to the new extension line.
-Designed by German company, Siemens Aktiengsellschaft, the trains are equipped with automated public address systems where the volume of the announcement can automatically increase or decrease according to the background noise.
-The trains also have a better propulsion system that ensure smoother rides and save energy.
+A total of 19 new trains were purchased for almost S$259 million for the new MRT line.
+Designed by German company Siemens Aktiengesellschaft, the trains are equipped with automated public address systems where the volume of announcements can increase or decrease automatically according to the background noise level.
+The trains also have a better propulsion system that is energy-saving and ensures smoother rides.17

-In 1995, test runs were carried out on the completed Woodlands MRT line to ensure smooth operations.
-Open houses were held a week before the official opening for users to familiarise themselves with the new stations.
-The new MRT line was officially opened by Prime Minister Goh Ghok Tong on 10 February 1996.
-The first train took off at 1:00 pm during the opening ceremony.
-An estimated 12,000 people travelled on the Woodlands line in the first hour of its opening.
+In 1995, test runs were carried out on the completed Woodlands MRT line to ensure smooth operations.18 Open houses were held a week before the official opening for users to familiarise themselves with the new stations.19 On 10 February 1996, the new Woodlands MRT line was officially opened by then Prime Minister Goh Chok Tong.
+The first train took off at 1 pm during the opening ceremony.
+An estimated 12,000 people travelled on the Woodlands MRT line during the first hour of its opening.20

 Naidu Ratnala Thulaja